 Internet and Computer Use Guidelines

-The Bridgton Public Library is pleased to offer nine Internet terminals for public use, all with a fast broadband connection.
+The Bridgton Public Library is pleased to offer nineteen Internet terminals for public use, all with a fast broadband connection.
 All computers can access the library’s card catalog, and have Microsoft Word and Excel available for use.
 Selected computers also have Microsoft Publisher, Access and Powerpoint.

 Black and color printing, copying, scanning and faxing are available.
 Printing charges are 10 cents per page for black and white printouts, and 25 cents per page for color.

 (Revised January 2013)

 In order to provide access for as many people as possible and to ensure use of our system in a manner consistent with the mission of the Bridgton Public Library:

 1. Computer use is limited to 2 one-half hour sessions per day, per person.
 Exceptions at the discretion of the staff.

 2. Electronic resources may be used for legal purposes only.
 Unacceptable uses, which include displaying or disseminating explicit or suggestive material, as defined by the staff, will result in the user being removed from the computer for a period of time, at the discretion of the Library Director.

 3. Web-based email access only.